In our post, we will be comparing the top payroll platforms Square Payroll vs Gusto. Find out which one is better for your business.

 As its name suggests, the Employer LaunchPad is all about getting employers started.
 This resource walks you through registering your business, managing it, staying on top of your finances, and staying compliant with HR regulations.

-From registration to choosing a business structure, selecting a payroll and accounting system, to sorting out business finances and income tax – The Employer LaunchPad provides a helping hand.
+From registration to choosing a business structure, selecting a payroll and accounting system / accounting software, to sorting out business finances and income tax – The Employer LaunchPad provides a helping hand.
 The best thing about it?
 It’s a free guide on their website, so any startup can have a browse!

 The Square payroll tool is similar to Gustos.
 You can offer and handle your employee’s health (and other benefits) and pay salaried and hourly employees (as well as contractors).

 As we’ve already hinted at, you can even create individual online accounts for each of your employees.
-Here they can import their timecards, tips and manage all their other payment and personal details.
+Here they can import their timecards (time and attendence tracking), tips and manage all their other payment and personal details.

 Lastly, all payroll tax filings and withholdings are done through Square Payroll.
 Plus, you have the option of running payroll multiple times a month without incurring any extra costs.